 Assistant Vice President for Communications

 Jolene Travis is an award-winning communications professional who has dedicated her career to raising the public profile of forward-thinking cultural and academic institutions.
-As a results-oriented storyteller, Jolene is the Executive Director of Public Relations and Editorial Communications at Pratt Institute, where she increases the institution’s visibility through developing, executing, and leading integrated communications strategies that resonate with a diverse audience.
+As a results-oriented storyteller, Jolene is the Assistant Vice President for Communications at Pratt Institute, where she increases the institution’s visibility through developing, executing, and leading integrated communications strategies that resonate with a diverse audience.
 By melding her background in public relations and public affairs, she elevates Pratt’s brand through creating multi-faceted content strategies that amplify Pratt’s mission, academic excellence, cultural reputation, and its longstanding commitment to social justice and sustainability.

-Prior to joining Pratt, Jolene was the Assistant Director of Public Affairs at The Cooper Union for the Advancement of Science and Art, where she led media relations during a time of significant public exposure, from celebrating the completion of 41 Cooper Square by Pritzker Prize winning architect Thom Mayne to navigating the complexities of transitioning the institution from providing a full tuition scholarship to every student to charging tuition.
+Prior to joining Pratt, Jolene was the Assistant Director of Public Affairs at The Cooper Union for the Advancement of Science and Art, where she led media relations during a time of significant public exposure, from celebrating the completion of 41 Cooper Square by Pritzker Prize winning architect Thom Mayne to navigating the complexities of transitioning the institution to a tuition-revenue model.

 Jolene also worked at PR/Marketing agencies representing a wide range of clients across sectors.
 Inspired by working with creatives, Jolene began her career in PR while working at the houses of European fashion designers.